dettonville/dettonville.org/content/news/2016-02-14-reference-guide-brushed-up.md

 In addition, you also can find the [API JavaDoc](/documentation/stable/api/) online now.

 The main [documentation page](/documentation) page which previously just contained the reference documentation has been revamped into a landing page for all thing related to documentation.
-It provides links to the reference guide, example projects and many useful resources around MapStruct provided at other places on the web, such as blog posts and conference presentation slides.
+It provides links to the reference guide, example projects and many useful resources around Dettonville provided at other places on the web, such as blog posts and conference presentation slides.

 Enjoy!